 As senior staff writer for the Swedish daily newspaper Sydsvenskan, Andreas is based in Malmo.
 With over 1.5 million viewers of his online TED talks, his journalistic approach and dynamic delivery were key factors in his recognition as Sweden’s ”Speaker of the Year” for 2019.

 We are delighted to welcome Andreas to Fujitsu Forum 2019.

-Fleur is VP, Head of Global Strategic Alliances EMEIA at Fujitsu.
-In this role, Fleur is accountable for leading the Alliances strategy and activities of Fujitsu in EMEIA, helping to build relationships between our customers, key partners and Fujitsu to enable all of us to benefit from our respective strengths.
+Fleur is VP, Head of Global Strategic Alliances at Fujitsu.
+In this role, Fleur is accountable for leading the Alliances strategy and activities of Fujitsu, helping to build relationships between our customers, key partners and Fujitsu to enable all of us to benefit from our respective strengths.

 Fleur joined Fujitsu in 2012 as the Business Development Director for Private Sector, before moving on to the role of Director for Business Development & Presales for Networks & Telecoms, EMEIA.
 Fleur holds a BSc, Hons, applied science from Cranfield University and a MSc, Business and Telecommunications from UCL.

-David Hazard joined Fujitsu’s business in November 2015 as Head of Channel EMEIA.
-David is responsible for the development of best practice & tools to support growth in sales, as well as the development of strategy and capability for Fujitsu’s 27,000 Channel Partners.
+Having joined Fujitsu in November 2015 as Head of Channel for EMEIA, Dave Hazard is responsible for the development of best practice and tools to support growth in sales, as well as the development of strategy and capability, for Fujitsu’s 27,000 channel partners.